Animal Cruelty - Full Report

 Yet almost all animal products in modern industrial societies are produced on farms that employ essentially the same techniques as Fred.
 Animals are kept in extremely crowded, unsanitary conditions: for instance, hens are often crammed in battery cages where each one has less room than that taken up by a single sheet of paper, so that they are unable to spread their wings, and pigs are kept in gestation crates where they are unable to even turn around.
 Animals are subjected to painful medical procedures without anesthetics, such as being castrated or having their beaks chopped off.
 They can suffer from serious health problems due to stress, overcrowding, and unsanitary conditions.
 In many cases, they have also been selectively bred in ways incompatible with their health—for instance, broiler chickens are bred to grow quickly and produce as much meat as possible, leading to painful conditions where they are sometimes unable to even walk properly.
 And slaughter methods can cause excruciating pain, especially when they are botched: e.g., chickens are shackled upside down and electrocuted into unconsciousness before being dipped in scalding water, but sometimes the electrocution doesn’t work and they are instead scalded alive.
 2

-How Important, Neglected and Solvable is Animal Cruelty?
+How Important, Neglected And Solvable Is Animal Cruelty?

 Scale